ehy/swfput-wp/readme.txt

 = 2.1 =
 * Several small bug fixes and improvements.
-* Now, by default HTML5 video will be placed as primary content with flash as fallback.
+* Now, by default HTML5 video will be placed as primary content with flash as fallback (see settings page).
 * Now, if the stop button is clicked the initial poster image, if provided, should reappear.
 * Better handling of unsupported HTML5 video types: if